I tried building a low-cost RAG with Gemma 4 31B + S3 Vectors + AgentCore

 tools.append(MCPClient(mcp_factory))

-The AWS Knowledge MCP Server is an MCP server hosted by AWS that can be used simply by adding it as a Gateway target.
-It enables cross-searching of both internal documents and AWS official documentation, making it useful as a reference for cases where you want to support technical questions as well.
-It also serves as a sample of how to use Gateway.
-There's no need to use it forcibly.
+AWS Knowledge MCP Server is an MCP server hosted by AWS, and it can be used simply by adding it as a Gateway target.
+Since you can search across both internal documents and AWS official documentation, this can be a useful reference if you want to also handle technical questions.
+It also serves as an example of how to use Gateway.
+There's no need to force its use.

-For the configuration using IAM authentication via Gateway, please refer to the following article as needed:
+For configurations using IAM authentication via Gateway, please refer to the article below as needed.

 Extending the Gateway

-This time only the AWS Knowledge MCP Server is added as a Gateway target, but AgentCore Gateway can also connect Lambda, custom MCP Servers, and even AgentCore Runtime itself as targets.
-For example, you can add tools for calling internal APIs, integrating with external services, or custom processing.
+In this case, only the AWS Knowledge MCP Server is added as a Gateway target, but AgentCore Gateway can also accept Lambda, custom MCP Servers, and even AgentCore Runtime itself as targets.
+For example, you can add internal API calls, external service integrations, custom processing, etc. as tools.

-For example, to call another AgentCore Runtime as a tool via Gateway, specify the Runtime's invocations endpoint as the target and configure IAM authentication.
+For example, to call another AgentCore Runtime as a tool via Gateway, specify the invocations endpoint of that Runtime as the target and configure IAM authentication.

 const runtimeEndpoint =